Updated December 2, 2020

-BSP will open for winter camping December 1.
+BSP is open for winter camping as of December 1.

 During Winter 2020-21, Baxter State Park (BSP) is following public health guidance and making every reasonable effort to make your stay safe–and we cannot do it all.
 We need your help.
 Vigilance against virus transmission comes down to individual responsibility.

 - Visitors are expected to follow state protocols for social distancing and use of face masks, and if staying at cabins or bunkhouses, are expected to clean and disinfect frequently touched surfaces upon arrival and departure.

 - BSP staff will make every reasonable effort to provide additional disinfection in bunkhouses and cabins on a weekly basis.

 - Bunkhouses will be booked as single-party only, as opposed to booking by individual space.
 A single-party refers to a family, or a group of friends and/or family that know each other.